sansarip/peanuts/README.md

 ### Options <a name="options"></a>

-Both `fnc` and `defnc` accept an optional metadata map as a second argument that can dictate certain options explained below.
+Both `fnc` and `defnc` accept an optional map as an argument that can dictate certain options explained below.
+In the case of `defnc` the map will also be applied as metadata on the defined name.
+You can also pass the options map as the second - or third if there's a docstring - argument.

 #### Redlisting Args <a name="redlisting-args"></a>